puppetlabs/puppet-docs/source/pe/3.0/overview_about_pe.markdown

 * An alternate compliance workflow for auditing changes to unmanaged resources.
 * Cloud provisioning tools for creating and configuring new VM instances.

 This user's guide will help you start using Puppet Enterprise 3.0, and will serve as a reference as you gain more experience.
-It covers PE-specific features and offers brief introductions to Puppet and MCollective.
+It covers PE-specific features and offers brief introductions to Puppet and the orchestration engine.
 Use the **navigation at left** to move between the guide's sections and chapters.

 > For New Users
 > -----